 4. Film the writer straight-on.
 Shooting from below or above just isn’t flattering.
 Try it and see.

 5. Avoid “panning” shots where you try to get everyone and everything in the picture.
 Instead, focus close-in on the most important person and image(s).

 6. Don’t use the zoom.
 You’ll lose video quality.
 If you want to get a close-up, get close-in.

 7. Listen for background sounds.
 You might pick a location where the background noises are relevant to the writing.
 Great.
 However, make sure the background sounds don’t distract too much and prevent viewers from hearing your wonderful words.

-8. Even better – use a microphone if you can.
+8. Even better, use a microphone.
 We learned it the hard way – a mic can make a world of difference.

 Take a look at the GuerrillaReads videos already posted here, or watch some of your favorite online videos.
 What do you like?
 What would you do differently?
 Try it out for yourself.